emcdo411/ai-agent-mastery-20days/README.md

 ---

-✅ If you replace your local `README.md` with this and push it, the Table of Contents links will work in GitHub and the Mermaid diagram will render correctly.
+If you replace your current README with this one and push, GitHub will show the **entire 28-day plan** clearly for mentees, investors, and recruiters.

-If you want, I can also **add GitHub’s built-in Mermaid rendering check** so that if someone views it locally (not just on GitHub) they still get a visual diagram.
-That makes it investor-friendly in PDF exports too.
+If you want, I can also **add collapsible `<details>` sections** so each week’s daily plan can be expanded or hidden — that makes the README more compact but still detailed.

-Do you want me to set that up for you?
+Do you want me to format it that way?
 ```